audy/hiseq-16s-pipeline/readme.md

-# HiSeq OTU Pipeline
+# BIG OTU Pipeline

 ## Goals

-- Fast
-- Live
-- Robust
+- Streaming: results come out live.
+Allows you to start doing statistics as the analysis progresses.
+- Distributed (using TORQUE for now).
+- Quality control at each step.
+- Capable of analyzing subsets of data.
-- Written in BASH and Python 2.7
+- 100% Bash + Python 2.7
-- Track statistics and log things along the way
-- 100% FOSS (not yet, but maybe one day if I can find a good replacement for USEARCH).

 ## Pipeline